Content Mapping: The Ultimate Step-By-Step Guide

 2. Segment Your Target Audience into Buyer Personas

-Knowing and understanding your target audience determine the actual success of your content mapping strategy.
+Knowing and understanding your target audience through audience segmentation determines the actual success of your content mapping strategy.

 A buyer persona is a fictional representation of your ideal customer or member of your target audience.